 Located in the Great Stables of the Palace of Versailles, the Coach Gallery has been renovated and presents an exceptional collection of carriages, sedan chairs and sledges.
 These historic vehicles of great artistic and technical value have been used in the past to serve the display of royal, imperial and presidential power.

-The Coach gallery is currently closed.
+The Coach gallery is currently open.

 From the Palace of Versailles, it is approximately 8 minutes on foot, and lies in the direction of the town.